f5devcentral/f5-big-iq-lab/docs/class8/module1/lab3.rst

 1. Start GitLab and create new a project
 2. Create WAF policy and security logging profile on BIG-IQ using the BIG-IQ UI
-3. Clone gitlab project and ...
+3. Clone gitlab project:
-   3.1 Deploy WAF policy and logging profile to BIG-IQ with API through Gitlab and Ansible 3.2 Deploy AS3 WAF HTTPS offload application service to a BIG-IP through Gitlab and Ansible
+   - Deploy WAF policy and logging profile to BIG-IQ with API through Gitlab and Ansible
+   - Deploy AS3 WAF HTTPS offload application service to a BIG-IP through Gitlab and Ansible
 4. Update policy through BIG-IQ, deploy policy update using the BIG-IQ UI

 Start GitLab and create new a project